wormhole-foundation/wormhole-connect-automation-tests/readme.md

 Set `Extension root directory` to "dist/chrome" directory inside metamask-extension directory.
 Click `Pack extension`.

-Generated "chrome.crx" can now be installed in Google Chrome for Testing.
+Generated "chrome.crx" can now be added to this repository and can be installed in Google Chrome for Testing.

 # Setup Google Spreadsheets